apache/datafusion/docs/source/contributor-guide/index.md

 - `cargo test` to test
 - etc.

-Note that running `cargo test` requires signficant memory resources, due to cargo running many tests in parallel by default.
-If you run into issues with slow tests or system lock ups, you can signficantly reduce the memory required by instead running `cargo test -- --test-threads=1`.
+Note that running `cargo test` requires significant memory resources, due to cargo running many tests in parallel by default.
+If you run into issues with slow tests or system lock ups, you can significantly reduce the memory required by instead running `cargo test -- --test-threads=1`.
 For more information see [this issue](https://github.com/apache/arrow-datafusion/issues/5347).

 Testing setup: